Object-Oriented Dynamics Learning through Multi-Level Abstraction: Experiments

 We evaluate our performance of model-based planning on \emph{Monster Kong}.
 In this game, the goal of the agent is to approach the princess and a reward will be given when the straight-line distance from agent to princess gets smaller than that in the agent's history.
 The value of such a reward is proportional to the shrinking distance.
 The agent will win with an extra reward +5 when touching the princess, and lose with an extra reward -5 when hitting the fires.
 To gain a better understanding of the contribution of MAOP to the MCTS agent, we compare MCTS in conjunction with MAOP to DQN \cite{mnih2015human} and to an ablation (i.e., using the real simulator of the unseen environments in MCTS).
 We provide the same ground-true reward functions for all dynamics model during MCTS.
 We conduct random experiments in 5 unseen environments, where the agent and the princess randomly generate.
+We train all models in training environments with 5k samples, and test zero-shot generalization of the model-free behavior policy (i.e., DQN) and model-based planning policy (i.e., MAOP-based, CDNA-based, OODP-based and AC-based) in unseen environments.

-Such a setting is extremely hard for DQN even testing in the training environments, thus we reduce the difficulty for DQN by fixing the princess and shaping the reward function from a POMDP to MDP.
-As shown in Table \ref{mcts}, MAOP achieves almost the same performance with the true environment model for model-based planning in unseen environments and significantly outperforms DQN.
+As shown in Table \ref{mcts}, MAOP achieves almost the same performance with the true environment model for model-based planning in unseen environments and significantly outperforms other baseline models and DQN.
 The model-free approach DQN tends to overfit the training environments and cannot learn to plan in unseen environments, leading to a much higher death rate and a much lower score.
-In addition, we observe that MCTS in conjunction with MAOP acquires intriguing forward-looking skills, such as jumping over the fires and jumping across the big gap that are critical for survival and reaching the goal (see the video \url{https://github.com/maop2019/maop2019/tree/master/MCTSVideo}).
+The learning curves in Figure \ref{mctsc} in Appendix also verify this.
+In addition, we observe that MCTS in conjunction with MAOP acquires intriguing forward-looking skills, such as jumping over the fires and jumping across the big gap that are critical for survival and reaching the goal (we provide videos for the learned policies at \url{https://drive.google.com/drive/folders/1vI8SI16UiGknnySSwtSpCzX2AeLbmbdw?usp=sharing}).